- EO Portal

-In the next article we will look at how this data can be managed effectively and used to make the best quality decisions.
+In the final part of this article we will look at how this can be pulled together in the area of performance management and how benchmarking can be used to drive improvement across the estate.